 Lacking the energy to even make it through the day?
-If you’ve followed all our tips from sleep month and have successfully managed a great night’s sleep, but still feel like you could snooze at your desk, it’s time to take a closer look at your diet.
-What we eat has a huge impact on our energy levels and performance, so if you’re eating some of these regularly, it could just be the reason you’re yawning through your 3pm meeting…
+If you’ve followed all our tips from last year's sleep month and have successfully managed a great night’s sleep, but still feel like you could snooze at your laptop, it’s time to take a closer look at your diet.
+What we eat has a huge impact on our energy levels and performance, so if you’re eating some of these regularly, it could just be the reason you’re yawning through your 3pm zoom meeting…

 The problem with deep-fried foods is that the high-fat content takes the body a long time to break down and digest Your body goes into overdrive, leaving you with less energy for the next few hours.

 If you’re hankering after a plate of chips or a hefty falafel wrap, make your own instead using oven-baked alternatives.
 It’ll be much easier to digest and will taste much fresher too!

 Saying that, don’t automatically assume that low calorie is best.
 Avoiding calorie-dense foods in an attempt to speed up weight loss is another sure-fire way to drain your energy.
 Don’t forget that your body NEEDS calories to function and perform, so if you’re eating too little your energy levels will start to bottom out.